devitoska/devitoska.github.io/_pages/about.md

 * <b>Human-AI Collaboration</b>
 * <b>Neurosymbolic AI</b>
-* <b>Reinforcement Learning<b>
+* <b>Reinforcement Learning</b>
+* <b>Cybersecurity </b>

-In a summary, the main goal of my research is to enhance Human-AI collaboration to accomplish difficult tasks based on a combination of perception and reasoning skills (e.g. autonomous driving).
-My study explores neurosymbolic approaches as a better alternative to only-neural frameworks (so called "black box") in order to achieve model explainability, training efficiency and better generalization.
+In a summary, the main goal of my research is to enhance Human-AI collaboration to accomplish difficult tasks based on a combination of perception and reasoning skills.
+My study explores neurosymbolic approaches as a better alternative to only-neural frameworks (so called “black box”) in order to achieve model explainability, training efficiency and better generalization.
+Currently working on cybersecurity applications for SOCs.

 If you are an AI practitioner in this or a similar area, feel free to contact me via e-mail or connect on <a href = "https://www.linkedin.com/in/vitoscaraggi/">Linkedin</a>.